-After several years of delay, officials have announced that they will begin razing a 51-year-old governmental office building in Oslo that suffered damage in 2011 when a car bomb rocked the Norwegian capital’s Regjeringskvartalet district.
+After several years of delay, officials have announced that they will begin razing a 51-year-old governmental office building in Oslo near the site of a 2011 car bombing that rocked the Norwegian capital’s Regjeringskvartalet district.

 The demolition of a office block that stands as a painful reminder of a horrific domestic terrorist attack—the worst in modern Norwegian history—may not seem, at first thought, to be an immediate cause for controversy.
 But the building is a significant one, a “monument of European importance,” per British preservation group Twentieth Century Society (C20).

 Dubbed Y-Block, the striking 1969 designed structure, designed by modernist architect Erling Viksjø, features two murals by Pablo Picasso sandblasted onto its concrete walls—a first for the Spanish painter and sculptor in this medium.
 One is a monumental relief named The Fisherman that graces the building’s facade facing the bustling street Akersgata.
 A second smaller work, The Seagull, is located in the lobby.

 Demolition-ready government officials have vowed to save and relocate the murals, which were executed by Picasso’s frequent collaborator, the Norwegian artist Carl Nesjar.
 Preservationists near and far, however, are crying foul.
 They believe that the building itself should also be spared from the wrecking ball.

 The planned demolition has effectively been at a standstill since 2014 due to a series of postponements as the powers that be and preservationists hold their respective grounds.
 However, as Agence-France Press (AFP) reports, a request to enact another postponement was dismissed by the Norwegian government last week.
 Officials “argued that further delays would lead to financial cost as well as the postponement of the reconstruction project which has already been decided.”